Maszyny do recyklingu PET: Kompleksowy Przewodnik Kupującego 2026

 Voltage and Frequency

 Standard configurations ship at 380V/50Hz (China, Vietnam, Indonesia), 415V/50Hz (UK, Pakistan, India, much of Africa), or 440V/60Hz (Saudi Arabia, parts of LATAM).
-Specifying the wrong voltage at order means the entire motor and switchgear set arrives unusable — a 6–8 week rework with double shipping.
+Specifying the wrong voltage at order means the entire motor and switchgear set arrives unusable — weeks of rework plus extra shipping.
 Always confirm voltage in writing on the proforma invoice.

 Water Scarcity and Closed-Loop Recycling

-MENA, parts of Australia, and water-stressed African regions cannot supply 2.0–2.5 m³ fresh water per ton of flake.
-A closed-loop water recycling system — sedimentation tank, screen filter, biological treatment, sometimes ultrafiltration — recovers 85–92 % of process water.
-CapEx adds USD 35,000–120,000 depending on capacity, payback runs 14–24 months when fresh water exceeds USD 2/m³.
+MENA, parts of Australia, and water-stressed African regions cannot reliably supply the fresh water a once-through wash consumes per ton of flake.
+A closed-loop water recycling system — sedimentation tank, screen filter, biological treatment, sometimes ultrafiltration — recovers the bulk of process water.
+It adds CapEx but typically pays back quickly where fresh water is expensive or rationed.

-Lead time on a replacement granulator blade from China to East Africa runs 28–42 days by sea, plus 7–14 days customs clearance.
-Plants 8,000+ km from the supplier need a first-year spare-parts kit covering 18 months of consumables on-site.
-Plants closer to the supplier (Vietnam, Indonesia, Philippines) can run lighter inventory with 14–21 day re-order cycles.
+Lead time on a replacement granulator blade from China to East Africa runs several weeks by sea plus customs clearance.
+Plants far from the supplier should carry a larger on-site spare-parts buffer covering many months of consumables.
+Plants closer to the supplier (Vietnam, Indonesia, Philippines) can run leaner inventory with shorter re-order cycles.

 The PLC HMI ships in English by default.
-For plants where shift operators do not read English, request Spanish, Arabic, Bahasa, French, or Vietnamese localization at the order stage — adding it post-installation typically requires a controls engineer site visit at USD 4,000–7,000.
+For plants where shift operators do not read English, request Spanish, Arabic, Bahasa, French, or Vietnamese localization at the order stage — adding it post-installation typically requires a controls-engineer site visit.
 Two-language HMI (English plus local) covers both expat managers and local operators.

 Climate and Dust